 The BWM method has been developed in 2015 and has been widely used for evaluating in inter-disciplinary areas such as architecture (e.g. Mahdiraji et al., 2018), healthcare (e.g. Liao et al., 2019; Karimi et al., 2020), transportation (e.g. Munim et al., 2020; Omrani et al., 2020), education (e.g. Ishizaka & Resce, 2020), and services and operations (e.g. Chen et al., 2020).
 This paper is the first to implement this popular method in evaluating cyber risks.
-Previous relevant researches focused on using only statistical-based methods to evaluate cyber risks; however, recently the application of decision-making methods in risk assessment is also noted (Ganin et al., 2020).
+Previous relevant research focused on using only statistical-based methods to evaluate cyber risks; however, recently the application of decision-making methods in risk assessment is also noted (Ganin et al., 2020).

 Since 2015, much technical development in BWM has been in exploring scheduling and classification in various contexts (Mi et al., 2019).
 One of the main challenges in using the BWM approach is the process of determining the most important (best) and least important (worst) criteria.
 In all the previous work, this was done with the help of experts or individuals, in this research we have deviated from this approach to develop a more robust mechanism to determine criteria.
 We have used SWARA as the principal method in determining the most and least important sub-criteria in each risk category.
 The data for SWARA actually comes from real-world SMEs, rather than just depending on expert opinions.
 Individually, each method has its deficiencies, for example, in BWM, it is the problem of determining the best and worst criteria whereas, in SWARA, it is the non-use of consistency ratios and weights not emanating from optimisation approaches.
 These issues are solved by using a hybrid approach, where the strengths of each method complement one another and negate the deficiencies.
 The multi-stage decision-making approach BWM-SWARA addresses limitations regarding each method if used separately.

 This study’s focus was on the cyber risk assessment of e-tailing SMEs.
 By using multi-decision criteria analysis, this work developed a risk classification framework specific to online retailing SMEs.
 The current methods in risk assessment are highly skewed towards the use of probabilities, this poses challenges in environments where the complexity makes it hard to determine realistic probabilities or scenarios where the absence of historical data weakens the predictive power of the risk models developed.
 In practice, probabilistic models are complex and in environments such as SMEs, they are difficult to develop and use.
-Especially, SME characteristics such as the informal working mechanisms, duality of roles (owner/manager), absence of procedures and controls can make it difficult to apply probability-based models.
+Especially, SME characteristics such as the informal working mechanisms, duality of roles (owner/manager), and absence of procedures and controls can make it difficult to apply probability-based models.
 There are calls for alternative approaches in cybersecurity risk management, specifically, the use of competitive methods.
 This work precisely addresses this call, in using an integrated approach of BWM and SWARA, it is able to develop a risk ranking specific to e-tailing SMEs that can help decision-makers to prioritise and better manage risk.
-In unknown scenarios, this integrated approach provides a route to analyse risk.
+In unknown scenarios, this integrated approach provides a route to analysing risk.